 Actinoneuritis is a seldom used term for "radioneuritis" which is a neuritis or inflammation of a nerve accompanied by pain and sometimes loss of function from exposure to radiant energy.

-Obsolete term relating to a gland and a nervous element: Dr. Hathaway explained that adrenoneural junctions referred to the joining of a gland and a nerve.
+An obsolete term that relates to a gland and a nervous element: Dr. Hathaway explained that adrenoneural junctions referred to the connection of a gland with a nerve.

 aerasthenia, aeroneurosis, aviators' neurasthenia (s) (noun)